Menu

 International Consortium of Investigative Journalists

-ICIJ retains a network of trusted journalists, which has grown by invitation to more than 290 of the best investigative reporters from 105 countries and territories.
-The International Consortium of Investigative Journalists tells stories that punch through the noise, showing how the world really works, triggering positive change.
-We are driven by the belief that citizens have the right to be better informed, that access to independently-sourced facts is not only essential for democracy but is also a fundamental human right.
+The International Consortium of Investigative Journalists (ICIJ) retains a network of trusted journalists, which has grown by invitation to more than 290 of the best investigative reporters from 105 countries and territories.
+It tells stories that punch through the noise, showing how the world really works, triggering positive change.
+It is driven by the belief that citizens have the right to be better informed, that access to independently-sourced facts is not only essential for democracy, but a fundamental human right.

 Jacobin